Moving With Pets - Tips For A Smooth Relocation

 Just how “pet-friendly” is the potential rental?
 Will your pets have a fenced backyard where they can relieve themselves and get fresh air?
 A balcony where they can sit and survey their new universe?
 If not, you’ll want to investigate local exercise and play options for your dog before making any decisions.

 This could easily be the most convoluted part of moving with pets.
-Do not wait until you’ve landed a place to live to start planning your pets’ travel.
-Regardless where an international move takes you, you’ll need several pieces of documentation – one or more health certificates, proof of rabies vaccination and so on.
-Many countries require more immunizations and tests or treatments, including proof that your pet’s rabies vaccination is working – a test that requires considerable time to incubate in the lab.
+Do not wait until you’ve landed a place to live to start planning your pets’ travels.
+Regardless of where an international move takes you, you’ll need several pieces of documentation – microchip information, one or more health certificates, proof of vaccinations and so on.
+Many countries require more immunizations and tests or treatments, including a rabies titer blood test.

 You can find a great deal of information online about what is “required” when moving with pets to wherever you’re headed.
 Unfortunately, you have no way of knowing if the information you find is accurate or up-to-date.

 The only way to be confident you’re doing the right thing for your pets is to work with an international pet transport company.
-They are professional experts.
-They know the correct rules, because they use them every day.
-They can smooth the way for moving with pets when it comes to documentation, obtaining an approved kennel for each pet and – this is critical – making flight arrangements that assure your pets’ comfort and safety.
-Whew!
-Make that call now.
+They are professional experts that know the rules and the best way to get your pet to your new home because they move pets every day.
+They can takes things off your plate such as documentation, providing a travel kennel and making flight arrangements that assure your pets’ comfort and safety.

 Subscribe to the Blog